isomerpages/moe-jpjc/_about-jpjc/Admission Matters/DSA part 2.md

 </li><li>Applicants should clearly indicate their area of interest/talent/expertise and highlight their achievement for the college’s consideration.

-</li><li>Applicants who are not offered a place in Phase 1 need not re-submit an application for Phase 2 as the first application will be considered for both phases.
+</li><li>3.
+Applicants who are not offered a place in Phase 1 need not apply for Phase 2 as the first application will be considered for both phases.

 </li><li>It is the applicant’s responsibility to provide accurate and complete information.
 An applicant found with false declaration will be rejected immediately. <br>
 </li><li>All applicants will have to submit the following documents online: